Juliana Emma Linter (1844-1909)

-She was born in Teignmouth to a well-known musical family.
+Miss Juliana Emma Linter was born in Teignmouth to a well-known musical family.
 At an early age she went to study in London and was a regular reader at the British Museum.
 Later she made a collection of land-snail shells that is outstanding in its breadth and quality.